-At the Virtual Assistant Coaching and Training company, we train and help 1,000’s of VAs to each launch their own successful VA business.
+Here are VACT Limited, we have trained and helped 1,000’s of VAs to each launch their own successful VA business over the past 16 or so years.
 Whether they come from a PA or secretarial background, are currently still working or have just been made redundant and want to start their own, work-from-home business, all new VAs have a host of questions they need answered – so I thought it would be a good opportunity to provide a recap on the most commonly asked questions and answers, in this week’s blog post.

 What tools and equipment do I need to get started?